tienpham93/AutoAgent/src/__Tests__/Verify_search_hotels_feature.spec.md

 ### 👣 Step Actions 👣
 1. Enter "Hong Kong" to "Enter a destination or property" input field
 2. Select the 1st **Suggestion** from the suggestion list
-3. Select 8th Dec to 14th Dec from Calendar
+3. Select today is **Checkin date**
+4. Select **Checkout date** date is next 4 days from the checkin date
-4. Select 2 Room, 4 Adults and 1 Children
+5. Select 2 Room, 4 Adults and 1 Children
-5. Click Search button
+6. Click Search button

 ### ✅ Expected Result ✅